For full functionality of this site it is necessary to enable JavaScript. Here are the instructions how to enable JavaScript in your web browser.

 What is a payday loan?

-A payday loan is a short-term loan that pretty much anyone can take out – no questions asked.
+A payday loan is a short-term loan that most people can take out as long as they have a regular income and a decent (ish) credit score.
 They're usually relatively small (a few hundred pounds, or less), but some lenders do offer loans into the thousands.

 In theory, the concept is that the loan you take from these lenders will be repaid once you've been paid at the end of the month.
 This is why they're also often referred to as 'cash advances' or 'pay cheque advances'.